Get The Assistance You Need TODAY From Neblett, Beard & Arsenault's Top Social Security Disability Attorneys

 Generally, you must be unable to work at least a year to potentially be able to be approved for Social Security Disability.
 If you think that you will be out of work for more than a year due to your medical condition, you do not need to wait to apply for Social Security benefits.
 Indeed, you should apply sooner rather than later as the approval process itself often takes a year or more.

-If you are approved for disability, but later on your condition improves and you are ultimately able to return to work (what Social Security calls “Substantial Gainful Activity” or “SGA”), you might not be able to continue receiving Social Security.
+If you are approved for disability, but your condition later improves and you are ultimately able to return to work (what Social Security calls “Substantial Gainful Activity” or “SGA”), you might not be able to continue receiving Social Security.
 If you are approved for SSDI, you may be able to return to work on what is called a “Trial Work Period” during which you may be able to collect benefits and wages.
 The Trial Work Period does not apply to persons receiving SSI.
 If you are on SSDI or SSI, you should report a change such as returning to work to Social Security.
 See https://www.ssa.gov/OACT/COLA/sga.html and https://www.ssa.gov/OACT/COLA/sga.html

 Can I receive Social Security Disability benefits and workers’ compensation at the same time?